 You can also find out about direct payments for disabled children and young people.

-Disability Derbyshire Coalition for Inclusive Living (DDCIL) have advised us that they are no longer able to provide direct payment support.
-Individuals requiring support with their direct payment are asked to contact their allocated worker or local area adult care team.

-If you need more information or have a comment or question about direct payments, you can contact us:

-Text B:

-You can also find out about direct payments for disabled children and young people.

 Individuals requiring support with their direct payment should contact their allocated worker or local area adult care team.

 If you need more information or have a comment or question about direct payments, you can contact us: